-During the 2016 season, we are harvesting twice a week and will be conducting truffle hunts for the public on Sundays at 10.00am from 19 June 2016 and on Wednesdays at 2.30pm from 22 June 2016, each running for a planned 8 weeks, subject to truffle fruiting.
-Unfortunately, all of our hunts are booked out.
+During the 2017 season, we will be conducting truffle hunts for the public on Sundays at 10.00am from 18 June 2017, running for a planned 8 weeks until Sunday 6 August 2017, subject to truffle fruiting.

 We always welcome local chefs and their staff to visit and learn about this new and emerging local industry and the subtleties of growing, harvesting and preparing truffles.
 Hunts will include harvest with dogs, industry information, tastings and the opportunity to buy fresh truffle and truffle products.
-Wednesday hunts will be $65 per person and, as places are limited, we regret that we cant accept children free at the Wednesday hunts.
-The Wednesday hunts are conducted by Joelle Dulac, who also manages a small local truffiere, conducts truffle tours to France and produces truffle products.
-See Joelle’s website http://www.latruffiere.com.au.
-Sunday hunts will be $75 per person and conducted by Justin Haslam and cousin Rebecca Haslam.
-Children under 16 are free.
-The harvest dogs, contracted by BlueFrog Truffles, are owned by Colin Munn and his partner Lee of Southern Tablelands Treasurers, truffle detection and harvesting services www.southerntablelandstreasures.com
+Sunday hunts will be $75 per person and children under 16 are free.
+The harvest dogs, contracted by BlueFrog Truffles, are owned by Prue and Alan Church, truffle detection and harvesting services, www.trufledog.com.au

 What happens on the hunt?

 After the hunt we come down to the cleaning and grading room at the house and talk about the industry in Australia and have a warm cup of something (usually soup) with truffle and some other simple tastings.
-It is not a meal, (the Wednesday fare is slightly less than the Sunday fare), but a chance to see the processes involved in preparing truffles for market, to get some idea of truffle aroma and taste and ideas for use of truffle in your own cooking.
+It is not a meal, but a chance to see the processes involved in preparing truffles for market, to get some idea of truffle aroma and taste and ideas for use of truffle in your own cooking.
 If you wish, you can buy truffle after the hunt – depending on what is harvested that day and what restaurant orders we have outstanding.
 An informative and enjoyable day.

 What happens if the weather is bad?

-We need to harvest the truffle, no matter what the weather is like, so be sure and dress appropriately on the day!
+We need to harvest the truffle, no matter what the weather is like, so be sure and dress appropriately on the day as we will go out!

 Your Shopping Cart